-Hesai Group, our holding company, or the Parent, may transfer cash to Hesai Hong Kong Limited, in turn, may transfer cash to Hesai Technology Co.
+Hesai Group, our holding company, or the Parent, may transfer cash to Hesai Hong Kong Limited, its wholly owned subsidiary in Hong Kong, through capital injections and intra-group loans.
+Hesai Hong Kong Limited, in turn, may transfer cash to Hesai Technology Co.
 Ltd., or Shanghai Hesai, its wholly owned subsidiary in the PRC, through capital injections and intra-group loans.
+Similarly, Shanghai Hesai, its wholly owned subsidiary in the PRC, through capital injections and intra-group ioans.
 Similarly, Shanghai Hesai may transfer cash to its wholly owned subsidiaries in the PRC and, upon approval from relevant PRC authorities, to subsidiaries in the U.S., through capital injections and intra-group loans.
 Cash is also transferred through our organization by way of intra-group transactions.
 If our wholly owned subsidiaries in the PRC realize accumulated after-tax profits, they may, upon satisfaction of relevant statutory conditions and procedures, pay dividends or distribute earnings to Hesai Hong Kong Limited.
 Hesai Hong Kong Limited, in turn, may transfer cash to the Parent through dividends or other distributions.
 With necessary funds, the Parent may pay dividends or make other distributions to U.S. investors and service any debt it may have incurred outside of the PRC.
 In 2019, 2020 and the nine months ended September 30, 2021, transfers of cash were made across our organization through capital injections, intra-group loans and payments for services or goods provided.
 In the same periods, no assets other than cash were transferred between the Parent and a subsidiary, no subsidiaries paid dividends or made other distributions to the Parent, and no dividends or distributions were paid or made to U.S. investors.
-For a detailed description of how cash is transferred through our organization, see "Summary - Cash Flows through Our Organization".
-Flows through Our Organization."
+For a detailed description of how cash is transferred through our organization, see "Summary - Cash Flows through Our Organization."

-See "Risk Factors" beginning on page $\underline{22}$ for factors you should consider before buying the ADSs.
+See "Risk Factors" beginning on page 21 for factors you should consider before buying the ADSs.